juggernaut/juggernaut.github.io/_drafts/k8s_ci_cd.markdown

     p, role:syncer, applications, sync, */*, allow

     g, syncbot, role:syncer
+{% endraw %}
 {% endhighlight %}

 As usual, we'll leverage the [argocd-task-sync-and-wait](https://github.com/tektoncd/catalog/tree/main/task/argocd-task-sync-and-wait/0.1) catalog task in our pipeline.
 The task requires a secret named `argocd-env-secret` containing credentials.
 Let's generate an API token for the `syncbot` user and create the required secret:

 {% highlight bash %}
+{% raw %}
 $ argocd account generate-token --account syncbot --expires-in 30d
 $ kubectl create secret generic argocd-env-secret --from-literal=ARGOCD_AUTH_TOKEN=<auth-token> --from-literal=ARGOCD_USERNAME=syncbot
+{% endraw %}
 {% endhighlight %}

 We also need to pass the ArgoCD server address.
 Since we are running it on the same cluster, simply give it the [K8s service DNS](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) name:

 {% highlight bash %}
+{% raw %}
 $ kubectl create configmap argocd-env-configmap --from-literal=ARGOCD_SERVER=argocd-server.argocd.svc.cluster.local
+{% endraw %}
 {% endhighlight %}

 Finally, use the task in our pipeline:

+{% highlight yaml %}
+{% raw %}
+- name: sync-staging-app
+  taskRef:
+    name: argocd-task-sync-and-wait
+  runAfter:
+    - commit-staging-image-bump
+  params:
+    - name: application-name
+      value: k8s-demo-emp-api-staging
+    - name: flags
+      value: --insecure # since argo is locally hosted, don't use in production!
+    - name: argocd-version
+      value: v2.1.7
+{% endraw %}
+{% endhighlight %}

 That's it!
 I'll skip describing a couple more steps like running integration tests and promoting the deployment to prod because they're similar to what I've already covered.
-In any case, you can find the full pipeline configuration here (TODO: link)
+In any case, you can find the full pipeline configuration [here](https://github.com/juggernaut/k8s-demo-emp-api-manifests/blob/bcf204fcbb876b0cffff5e332121bfed6f2681f8/pipelines/cd-pipeline.yaml).

 ## Conclusion

 ArgoCD and Tekton are powerful tools that can be combined to build Kubernetes-native CI/CD pipelines.
 The learning curve (esp.
 Tekton) and initial setup time are high, but in the end you get a more capable and flexible result than say, Jenkins.
 Also, the pain of maintaining a Jenkins server goes away.
 That said, there are downsides too.
-Writing Tekton pipelines felt similar to programming, but in YAML, and YAML is not a programming language.
+Writing Tekton pipelines felt similar to programming, but in YAML, and YAML is not a programming language[^2].
 The experience feels clunky and error-prone, requiring a lot of trial-and-error to get right.
-To add to that, the documentation is subpar and provided examples use deprecated features like `PipelineResources`.
+To add to that, the documentation is subpar and provided examples use deprecated features like [PipelineResources](https://tekton.dev/docs/pipelines/resources/).

+[^1]: The PR would normally be reviewed by peers and would need to pass additional checks before merge.
+[^2]: For example, you cant compose Tekton tasks, or call a catalog task from a custom task.